YW767486516/AspNetCore.Docs/aspnetcore/grpc/clientfactory.md

 ---
 # gRPC client factory integration in .NET Core

-gRPC integration with HttpClientFactory offers a centralized way to create gRPC clients.
+gRPC integration with `HttpClientFactory` offers a centralized way to create gRPC clients.
 It can be used as an alternative to [configuring stand-alone gRPC client instances](xref:grpc/client).
 Factory integration is available in the [Grpc.Net.ClientFactory](https://www.nuget.org/packages/Grpc.Net.ClientFactory) NuGet package.

 The factory offers the following benefits:

 * Provides a central location for configuring logical gRPC client instances
 * Manages the lifetime of the underlying `HttpClientMessageHandler`
-* Automatic propagation of deadline and cancellation in a ASP.NET Core gRPC service
+* Automatic propagation of deadline and cancellation in an ASP.NET Core gRPC service

 ## Register gRPC clients